 The bonding process is like a “pas des deux” where the two ballet dancers dance together perfectly without stepping on each other’s feet.

 I found a powerful example of the skin to skin contact that literally saved the premature baby.
 See the link above if you wish.

-I will underline the need for trying to guess the need, so that you feed when he is hungry and put to sleep when tired.
-It sounds simple, but I regard it as a fine art and I have helped many confused and exhausted parents to read the signs.
+I will underline the need for trying to guess the demand so that you feed when he is hungry and put to sleep when tired.
+It sounds simple, but I regard it as fine art, and I have helped many confused and exhausted parents to read the signs.

 I know too well that some parent themselves is lacking the love from their parents.
 That makes it so difficult to give, what you don’t have.